nicklafferty/craftycody/content/life/south-padre-island-tx.md

 ![](/uploads/pxl_20220911_003448191.jpg)

 There are a lot of bars in South Padre and there's a whole strip of them along the coastline.
 [Laguna BOB](http://lagunabob.com/) is located in a pretty fun area.
 If you get here at a good time, you can grab a spot and watch the sunset while sipping something cold.
-They don't have cider though.
+They don't have cider though, but they do have live music.

 ### Tequila Sunset

 Right next door to Laguna BOB is [Tequila Sunset](https://www.facebook.com/tequilasunset/).
 It's quite a bit bigger, has ample seating and a large bar, and has a bunch of TVs so you won't miss the game (see: week 1 Bucs @ Cowboys).
+They also have live music.

 ### Holiday Sand Sculpture Village (by Gravity Park Amusement Park)